BlastWind/unfooling_blog/_posts/2022-09-06-fp-journal.markdown

 '[ 'True ] :: [Bool]
 ```
 I stumbled half an hour into Ch3, couldn't understand much.
 This textbook is not beginner friendly.

+May 11th:

+Finished TiT Ch3-Ch4.2.
+Confused about the following two statements from the Ch3, they seem conflicting with each other.
+1) Variance is a property of a type in relation to one of its type constructors.
+2) The variance of a type `T a` with respect to its type variable `a` is ...
+By the definition of 1), it seems off to say 2).
+I skip this for now.
+Coolest thing I learned is the positive/negative positioning trick to quickly determine a type's variance.

+Then, I read the FPComplete's [Covariance and Contravariance](https://www.fpcomplete.com/blog/2016/11/covariance-contravariance/) article and learned the mappings between Haskell typeclasses and variance
+(e.g., `Profunctor` is a bifunctor where the first argument is contravariant and the second argument is covariant).

+Onto Ch4 —
+- I filled in a knowledge gap of `forall` from before.
+I knew that `forall` can be applied in ADT declaration.
+But when there're applied to functions, they moreso expand the type variables' scope to the entire function (in conjunction with `XScopedTypeVariables`).
+- `XTypeApplications` allow us to apply types to polymorphic functions in the same way we can apply value arguments to functions.